nightroman/FarNet.FSharp.PowerShell/README.md

 The default `$ErrorActionPreference` is `Stop`, safe for non-interactive.

-Use `Get-Type` to get a type defined in the calling F# assembly.
+Use `Get-Type` to get a type defined in the calling F# assembly or script.

 ## Example